tarantool/cartridge-java/docs/TokenAuthorization.md

 After the [token is generated](https://www.tarantool.io/en/tdg/latest/administration/security/tokens/) it can be used for authorization.

-Token can be placed in `credentials` Map.
-After that you can add `credentials` as last argument of calling TDG function
+Token can be placed in "credentials" `Map`.
+After that you can add `credentials` as the last argument of the TDG function to be called.

 The following is an example of authorization by token:
 ```java